What Marriage Has Taught Me About Money

 Recession-Proofing Your Life Insurance

-This is a guest post from Joe Taylor Jr. Taylor is an internal business consultant for a Fortune 500 company, who also writes about finance, culture, and design.
+This article was written by Joe Taylor Jr. Taylor is an internal business consultant for a Fortune 500 company, who also writes about finance, culture, and design.
 He holds a Bachelor of Science in Communications from Ithaca College.

 I remember an evening a few years ago, when the company I helped start had to close its doors.
 I'd sunk my entire savings into building a business that had thrived.
 As soon as bombs started falling on Baghdad in 2003, however, my largest client cancelled its contract and two other big customers totally shut down.
 Of course, my creditors didn't care about the reasons I hadn't been receiving payments on invoices we'd sent.
 They just wanted to get paid themselves.